deyran/front-end-issues/JavaScript/JavaScript-with-mosh.md

 * [Functions](https://youtu.be/W6NZfCO5SIk?t=2385)
 * [Types of Functions](https://youtu.be/W6NZfCO5SIk?t=2666)

-JavaScript Tutorial for Beginners
+JavaScript Tutorial fo Beginners
-    Types of Functions
+    What is JavaScript